10 Colorful Festivals in India

 - When: Around November each year, though the exact dates may vary.

 - Where: Celebrated all over the country.

 2. Holi, The Festival of Colours

-Probably the most cheerful and colourful festivals in India, Holi marks the commencement of Spring in the country.
-People all over the country celebrate this festival by throwing coloured powder and water on one another- Holi is India’s answer to the Tomatina festival in Spain.
+Probably the most cheerful and colorful festivals in India, Holi marks the commencement of Spring in the country.
+People all over the country celebrate this festival by throwing colored powder and water on one another- Holi is India’s answer to the Tomatina festival in Spain.

 - When: Holi is celebrated according to the lunar calendar and falls around March every year.

-- Where: All over the country, especially in Mathura, birthplace of lord Krishna.
+- Where: All over the country, especially in Mathura, the birthplace of Lord Krishna.

 Navratri is a festival celebrated in India to worship the nine forms of Goddess Durga.
 One of the major attractions of Gujarat, Navratri is celebrated for 9 days, all throughout which, people dress up in beautiful traditional dresses and participate in Dandiya Raas for hours on end.
 It is a time to put on your dancing shoes and groove with the music in gorgeous dresses.